 I was determined not to miss my chance with Megan and leaned into my instinctive attraction with abandon.

 * * *

 We started hanging out regularly after that second date, either staying at my place or hers depending on the occasion or the particular day.
 That usually meant my place on the weekends and hers during the week since we both worked in the city and I was shooting footage and interviews with the bicycle messengers each day after work.
 I told Caleb from the beginning that I had met the girl I was going to marry, but he was skeptical.
 He even bet me ten grand it would never happen.
-A year later following our wedding in the Outer Banks of North Carolina, he denied making the bet but we both knew the truth.
-I may even ask him for that cash at some point in the near future when he starts making his millions after more than a decade of effort.
+A year later following our wedding in Kill Devil Hills, North Carolina, he denied making the bet.
+We both knew the truth.
+I may even ask him for that cash at some point in the future when he starts making his millions after more than a decade of effort.

 We’ve been joined at the hip ever since.